ccummings/canjs-contacts-tutorial/part1/part1.md

 </html>
 ```

-At the bottom of the page we load jQuery, CanJS, the fixture plugin and our application code (`contacts.js`).
+At the bottom of the page we load jQuery, CanJS, the fixture plugin and your application code (`contacts.js`).

+The CSS and images for this tutorial can be downloaded using the link above.

 ## Building Your UI With Views